Item 10: Familiarize yourself with standard traits

 Operator Overloads

-Continuing with the principle of least surprise, if you implement any operator overloads you should implement a coherent set of operator overloads.
-For example, if x + y has an overload (Add), and -y (Neg), then you should also implement x - y (Sub) and make sure it gives the same answer as x + (-y).
+To comply with the principle of least astonishment, if you implement any operator overloads, you should implement a coherent set of operator overloads.
+For example, if x + y has an overload (Add), and -y (Neg) does too, then you should also implement x - y (Sub) and make sure it gives the same answer as x + (-y).

 Summary

 This item has covered a lot of ground, so some tables that summarize the standard traits that have been touched on are in order.
-First, the traits of this Item, all of which can be automatically derived except Display.
+First, Table 2-1 covers the traits that this Item covers in depth, all of which can be automatically derived except Display.

 TraitCompiler UseBoundMethods